 Some folks seem to have trouble making fudge.
-While the process is a little time consuming and requires paying attention to a few details, it is not complicated.
-Fudge is just a mixture of milk, sugar, salt, butter, and some kind of flavoring.
-The tricky parts are: how long to cook the mixture and how long to beat it.
+While the process is a little time-consuming and requires paying attention to a few details, it's not complicated; fudge is just a mixture of milk, sugar, salt, butter, and some kind of flavoring.
+The tricky parts are how long to cook the mixture and how long to beat it.

-My grandmother, although she did not make it often, was unusually gifted at making fudge.
-Upon discovering our doctor loved fudge, she promised him to bring him some.
+Although she didn't make it often, my grandmother was unusually gifted at making fudge.
+Upon discovering our doctor loved fudge, she promised to bring him some.
 The next time she visited his office, she brought two pounds of peanut butter fudge.
-Later that evening he called.
+Later that evening, he called.
 “I’ve eaten all of it.
 I’m sick as a dog.
 But it was worth it.”
 Nana did not get the impression he had shared his goodies with anyone.

-The three of us, my grandmother, my mother, and I, sat around the table looking at one another.
+The three of us—my grandmother, my mother, and I—sat around the table, looking at one another.
 All of it?
 Peanut butter fudge is very rich, particularly when Nana made it.
-A person might eat one or, maybe, two pieces.
+A person might eat one or maybe, two pieces.
 Not two pounds.
-To look at the doctor, one would never think he was a secret candy fiend.
+Looking at the doctor, one would never think he was a secret candy fiend.

-Next, let the fudge cool just a few minutes then cut it into squares, leaving all in the pan.
+- Let the fudge cool for just a few minutes, then cut it into squares, leaving it all in the pan.
 Let the fudge sit and get cold.
 Leaving it overnight is fine.
 Then turn out the fudge, breaking it up along the cut lines.

 How to Tell Whether the Mixture Has Boiled Enough

-While boiling, use of a candy thermometer is standard practice to ascertain whether the syrup mixture has reached the right temperature.
-But I am going to be a cooking heretic here.
-I don’t trust the thermometer, preferring instead to test the mixture in cold water to see if I get a certain shape.
+While boiling, the use of a candy thermometer is standard practice to ascertain whether the syrup mixture has reached the right temperature.
+But I'm going to be a cooking heretic here; I don’t trust the thermometer.
+Instead, I prefer to test the mixture in cold water to see if I get a certain shape.
 (We’ll talk more about that in a moment.)

 What is the water test?
-Once a candy has cooked to its proper consistency, a tiny quantity of the mixture, dropped into cold water, will produce a particular kind of result.
+Once candy has cooked to its proper consistency, a tiny quantity of the mixture, dropped into cold water, will produce a particular kind of result.
 Fudge, toffee, and hard candy are all different from one another.
 A toffee must cook longer than a fudge.
 A hard candy must cook longer still.
-When making fudge, if, with your fingers, you can form a soft ball from the syrup dropped in the water, that is the signal that the fudge has cooked enough.
+When making fudge, if, with your fingers, you can form a soft ball from the syrup dropped in the water, then the fudge has cooked enough.

-The temperatures listed for each result is calibrated for sea level conditions.
+The temperatures listed for each result are calibrated for sea-level conditions.
 The Celsius temperatures are approximate conversions.

 - Thread (230° to 234° F; 110º to 112º C) The syrup creates a thin thread of two or three inches that will then disintegrate.

-- Soft ball (234° to 238° F; 112º to 114º C) The drops can be pushed together with the fingers to obtain a ball like shape that flattens out.
-When going for one of the ‘ball’ stages, always use the fingers to try to form it.
+- Soft ball (234° to 238° F; 112º to 114º C) The drops can be pushed together with the fingers to obtain a ball-like shape that flattens out.
+When going for one of the ‘ball’ stages, always use your fingers to try to form it.

 - Medium soft ball (238° to 240° F; 114º to 115º C) The ball just holds a spherical shape.
 The sphere may seem a little irregular.

-- Firm ball (244° to 250° F; 118º to 121º C) The ball holds its shape better, is firm, but not hard.
+- Firm ball (244° to 250° F; 118º to 121º C) The ball holds its shape better and is firm but not hard.
 Should a fudge mixture cook too long, a firm ball stage will usually do for fudge.
-The candy will be harder then desired, but most times it will still taste all right.
+The candy will be harder than desired, but most times, it will still taste all right.

 - Hard ball (255° to 265° F; 124º to 129º C) The ball is firm and hard, though it may still be a little pliable.
 The texture tends to be chewy.
 Think taffy.